-How to Invest in Silver With Mutual Funds, ETFs and ETNs
+How to Invest in Silver With Mutual Funds, ETFs, and ETNs

 How to Invest in Silver

 Silver as an investment has similar purposes as gold.
 There are industrial uses for silver, such as jewelry, but the price is driven primarily by supply and demand and investor speculation.
 Typically, precious metals, such as gold and silver, are in higher demand when there is widespread uncertainty about currencies, especially with that of the U.S. dollar.

 The silver market is much smaller than the gold market, which makes for higher volatility (fluctuations) in price.
 Therefore investing in silver can be risky for most investors, which is why investing relatively small portions, such as 5% or less of an investor's total portfolio, may be appropriate for diversification purposes.
-Some investors prefer to buy precious metals, such as gold, silver, platinum and copper, in the physical form of bullion coins.
-Others prefer to buy shares of mining company stocks or mutual funds, ETFs and ETNs.
+Some investors prefer to buy precious metals, such as gold, silver, platinum, and copper, in the physical form of bullion coins.
+Others prefer to buy shares of mining company stocks or mutual funds, ETFs, and ETNs.

-If you want the most direct exposure to silver, you will need to use a silver Exchange Traded Fund (ETF), such as iShares Silver Trust (SLV).
-Investors can also use an Exchange Traded Note (ETN), such as UBS E-TRACS CMCI TR Silver ETN (USV), as an alternative.
+If you want the most direct exposure to silver, you will need to use a silver ETF, such as iShares Silver Trust (SLV).
+Investors can also use an Exchange Traded Note (ETN), such as VelocityShares 3x Long Silver ETN (USLV), as an alternative.

-Bottom Line on Investing in Silver Funds
+The Bottom Line on Investing in Silver Funds

 Generally, the best way to invest in silver is through ETFs or ETNs, not mutual funds.
 The reason for this is that most investors typically want exposure to the price of silver, rather than stocks of companies associated with silver mining and manufacturing.
 ETFs and ETNs often track the price of silver.
 However, most precious metals mutual funds do not.